I’m wandering across the country again next month: please click the image above for details!

 Recently, I was interested to learn that the first European person to use the word “Oregon” in reference to the chunk of territory in the northwestern United States was a guy called Robert Rogers from Methuen, Massachusetts, the town where I also grew up.
 He spelled it sort of bizarrely (it was 1765), and he was trying to convince the king of England to give him money so that he could mount an expedition out that way in search of a Northwest Passage.

 The history of the Oregon country since then has been pretty much one big stream of easterners wandering out here by way of covered wagon, train, and airstream trailer, in search of more space, milder temperatures, an insane amount of rain, or just a place that looks like this.
-Right now I’m temporarily one of them: I’m living out here for a few months on an artist residency through the Sitka Center for Art and Ecology, a really great organization founded in 1970 and dedicated to promoting cross-pollination between art and environmental science.
+Right now I’m temporarily one of them: I’m living out here for a few months on an artist residency through the Sitka Center for Art and Ecology, a really great institution founded in 1970 and dedicated to promoting cross-pollination between art and environmental science.
 I’ll be here until May, hopefully getting some recording done and some essays finished up before I go back out on the road this summer.